gard-projects/machine-learning/ShallowLearning/SVM/README.md

 ```

 # Sequential Minimal Optimization (SMO)
 Is an algorithm that solves the quadratic programming (QP) problem that arises during training in SVM.
 I noticed that this approach is not as efficient as the QP-solver Sklearn uses on this dataset, thus it take a bit longer to train the model.
-I chose to create a separate class for this part of the project, as I found it to be more convenient and allowing for organization of code.
-To start of the main function of this class is `sequential_minimal_optimization(...)`, and it is invoked by the `fit(...)` method in the SVM class.
+I chose to create a separate class for the SMO, since it made it more convenient to handle the large amount of code.
+To start of, the main function of this class is `sequential_minimal_optimization(...)`, and it is invoked by the `fit(...)` method in the SVM class.

 This function uses hyperparameters to find the alphas $\alpha_i$.
 Lets cover them.
 > **max_iters** - the number of iterations for updating the $\alpha_i$